samuelandersoncodes/kidomart/TESTING.md

 Actual:

 User recieves an activation link via email.
 After account activation, user is redirected to the login page with a success message confirming the account registration and activation.

+**Login**

+Description:

+Ensure a user can successfully log in to his or her Kido account.

+Steps:

+1. Navigate to [KidoMart](https://kidomart-78f25893d540.herokuapp.com/) and click on the "Login" link.
+2. Enter your details in the registration form (All fields are required):
+- Email Address: john.doe@example.com (must be the exact email user registered with)
+- Password: Password123 (user's exact password)
+3. Click the "Login" button.

+Expected:

+User is successfully logged in to his or her account dashboard with a login success message.

+Actual:

+User is successfully logged in to his or her account dashboard with a login success message.